Jackson Hole Traveler - Visitor Guide

 SHOP LOCAL

 Patronizing Jacksonite-owned shops in and around Town Square enhances your experience.
 “Shop Local, Buy Local” is always the best mantra.
 Locally-owned shops are filled with curated collections of treasures that include everything from one-of-a-kind art to T-shirts for the kids.
-There are jeans and cowboy boots for all, or if you’re game, go for the locally crafted jewelry or pick up a chic handcrafted cowboy hat at JW Bennett.
+There are jeans and cowboy boots for all, or go for the locally crafted jewelry or pick up a chic handcrafted cowboy hat at JW Bennett.
+Workshop is another goodie, featuring handmade and unique jewelry, ceramics, clothing, greeting cards and more.
 Most shops are owned by local characters or informed local outdoor experts who will help you choose something great as they share a love for Jackson Hole.

-RELATED STORIES: Local-owned Stores in Jackson Hole; Jackson Hole Shopping and Local Makers
+RELATED STORIES: Jackson Hole Shopping and Local Makers

 DO NOT PET BISON OR GET CLOSE TO BEARS!

-This should be fairly obvious, yet time and time again visitors to Jackson Hole and Yellowstone National Park in particular feel the need to approach bison—to actually pet them or take a selfie.
+This should be fairly obvious, yet time and time again visitors to Jackson Hole and Yellowstone National Park in particular feel the need to approach bison and pet them or take a selfie!
 The bison react with a chase or a head/horn butt to the tourist’s face or back (see @touronsofyellowstone on Instagram for proof).
 Every year, without fail, tourists are maimed, gored, or trampled by wildlife because they either don't think about the danger of getting close or assume that nothing bad will happen to them.
 Do NOT be that person who tries to pet the “fluffy cows.”

 Stay at least 25 yards back from bison or moose.
 And getting less than 100 yards away from a grizzly or black bear is just as dangerous, maybe more so as you could possibly become the bear’s snack!
-Yes, there are bears who wander the side of the parks' roads or amble into them to cross to the other side, but either photograph them from the safety of your vehicle or from a respectful distance.
+Yes, some bears wander the side of the parks' roads or amble into them to cross to the other side, but either photograph them from the safety of your vehicle or a respectful distance.

 TIP YOUR SERVER